billthefarmer/notes/src/main/assets/help.md

 ## Backup
 You may create a backup of all your notes in a zip file.
-The file will have the same name as the notes folder, default `Notes.zip`.
+The file defaults to the same name as the notes folder, `Notes.zip`, but may be changed using the dialog, or by using the **Storage** button to save the backup using the android file manager.

 ## Sync
 Android cloud storage apps when last tested appeared not to be capable